Gartner hype cycle: Hype in new media

 Hype (in the more general media sense of the term "hype") has played a large part in the adoption of new media.
 Analyses of the Internet in the 1990s featured large amounts of hype, and that created "debunking" responses.
 A longer-term historical perspective on such cycles can be found in the research of the economist Carlota Perez.
 Desmond Roger Laurence, in the field of clinical pharmacology, described a similar process in drug development in the seventies.

 Criticisms of the model

-There have been numerous criticisms of the hype cycle model, prominent among which are that it is not a cycle, that the outcome does not depend on the nature of the technology itself, that it is not scientific in nature, and that it does not reflect changes over time in the speed at which technology develops.
+There have been numerous criticisms of the hype cycle model.
+Prominent among them are that it is not a cycle, that the outcome does not depend on the nature of the technology itself, that it is not scientific in nature, and that it does not reflect changes over time in the speed at which technology develops.
 Another is that it is limited in its application, as it prioritizes economic considerations in decision-making processes.
 It seems to assume that a business' performance is tied to the hype cycle, whereas this may actually have more to do with the way a company devises its branding strategy.
 A related criticism is that the "cycle" has no real benefits to the development or marketing of new technologies and merely comments on pre-existing trends.
 Specific disadvantages when compared to, for example, technology readiness level are: